 Not Clear: The order should be reversed because the movement causes the change in force.

-To understand why a negatively charged balloon is attracted to a neutrally charged wall, you need to be aware that the wall is not just neutrally charged.
-It also has protons, neutrons and electrons in it.
-The protons are positively charged, the electrons are negative and the neutrons are neutral.
+the wall is not just neutral.
+It has protons, and electrons in it. l.

 Not Concise!
 It has a wordy lead into the first sentence that says nothing.
 It provides unnecessary information about neutrons.